-- The WSD should consider different use cases for this data when developing the data policies including, among others, the needs of: - \rightarrow The scientific community to peer review modeling methods, assumptions, and outputs; - → The CPUC, WSD, and other state agencies (CAL FIRE, OES, etc.) to analyze the data and monitor compliance such as that requested in section 5.3.1; - → Local and tribal governments, and first responders take action during PSPS or other emergencies; - \rightarrow Peer utilities to develop lessons learned; - → Developers and Community Choice Aggregators to start microgrid projects; - \rightarrow The public, to understand how utility wildfire mitigation impacts their community; and - \rightarrow The utilities to maintain secure data and physical infrastructure.
+- In the Board's Recommendations on the 2020 Utility WMPs, Recommendation 3, the Board supported the development of a situational awareness center that that aggregates data from sources including High Definition cameras and weather stations, in addition to other data collected periodically like early warning data, Geographical Information Systems (GIS) data, fuel modeling data, risk assessment modeling data, historical burn patterns, and locations of past PSPS events.
+The Board continues to support a centralized access point for this and other types of data in order to allow stakeholders to share information, lessons learned, and data to increase the utilities' ability to identify and adopt best operating protocols quickly. - Since federated data repositories are developing across the state, these data sources could connect with each other through a portal to allow access of data housed separately, in a variety of repositories.
+The portal could filter the types of data available to any particular user, depending on their level of permission.
+For example, WSD staff would have the highest level of granular access, while the public would be able to see a visualization of a subset of data.
+The permission structure for data access has not yet been created and should be developed, perhaps by WSD.
+The WSD should develop a process that is open and transparent and includes time for public input. - The WSD should consider different use cases for this data when developing the data policies including, among others, the needs of: - → The scientific community to peer review modeling methods, assumptions, and outputs; - → The CPUC, WSD, and other state agencies (CAL FIRE, OES, etc.) to analyze the data and monitor compliance such as that requested in section 5.3.1; - → Local and tribal governments, and first responders take action during PSPS or other emergencies; - → Peer utilities to develop lessons learned; - → Developers and Community Choice Aggregators to start microgrid projects; - → The public, to understand how utility wildfire mitigation impacts their community; and - → The utilities to maintain secure data and physical infrastructure.